YOUTH

 Harvest, Storage, and Pizza!

-We’ll use them to make delicious pizzas in our wood-fired oven.
+Harvest fresh tomatoes and basil and use them to make delicious pizzas in our wood-fired oven.

 This hands-on activity will teach gardening skills, the importance of fresh ingredients, and the fun of cooking from scratch!
 It's a beautiful way to connect with nature and enjoy the fruits of our labor.

-Parents are welcome to join this session!
+Parents are welcome to join this session.

 Bugs!